chapel-lang/chapel/doc/release/README.executing.rst

 Launcher Support
 ----------------

-For multilocale execution (see :doc:`multilocale`), Chapel programs are executed indirectly by a launcher.
+For multilocale execution (see ``$CHPL_HOME/doc/README.multilocale``), Chapel programs are executed indirectly by a launcher.
 This section covers command line options that assist launchers in doing their job.
 These options are not supported for general use.
 We document them here so that their presence in, say, the verbose output produced by ``-v`` can be understood.

 At present there is only one launcher support option: